orklah/orklah/README.md

 ### Hi there 👋

-I'm a french developer working mainly on Psalm plugins to help migrate legacy PHP codebase.
+I'm a french developer working mainly on Psalm maintenance and plugins to help migrate legacy PHP codebase.

 List of plugins that can fix code:
 - https://github.com/orklah/psalm-strict-types: Adds strict_types declaration when the file is provably safe